nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
 **:grey_exclamation:**
-A policy should have more payments than the number of commissions, since every commission is tied to one payment!
+A policy should not have less payments than the number of commissions, since every commission is tied to one payment!
 </div>

 * Payment structure of the policy -`p/PMT_AMOUNT_CENTS [PMTS_PER_YR] [NUM_OF_PMT]`: